TONG-H

 Stale closure

-The stale closure captures variables whose value is outdated
+a stale closure captures a variable whose value is outdated

 • createIncrement function returns two functions, increment and log.
-The former responsible for value increasing. the latter logs a const, whose value is fixed since it defined, then every time call the log fun, it gets message which is a fixed value.
+The former responsible for value increasing. the latter logs a const, whose value is fixed since it defined, then every time call the log fun, it gets message which has a outdated value.

 1